kimmccoy/T4TypescriptExample/readme.md

 This project does not run.
 It is sample code with a template that builds.

+This T4 template solution was made for a project some time ago so there may be better approaches to this problem now.
+Nonetheless, it serves as a demonstration of how T4 templates save you from typing things twice.

 ## How it works

 A custom attribute called 'ScriptDtoAttribute' is used to indicate which classes we want transformed.